iomicroservices/baselink-nuxt/content/about.md

 ---
 title: A bit about BaseLink
-description: Hiya, we're BaseLink - the UK's leading digital-first property services provider
+description: Hiya, we're BaseLink - the UK's trusted digital-first property services provider
 image: /general/about-baselink.png
 ogImage: /general/about-baselink.png
-alt:
+alt: Find out more about BaseLink property services for your home and business in the UK
 published: true
 ---